 The west of Crete stands apart in so many ways.
-Full of big mountains, grandiose legends and memorials to great battles past, it is presided over by the preening (but slightly melancholic) port city of Hania, once Venice’s jewel of a capital and full of arty boutique hotels, galleries and great eateries.
+A land of giant mountains, grandiose legends and memorials to great battles past, it is presided over by the romantic port city of Hania, once Venice’s jewel of a capital and now filled with arty hotels, interesting shops and some of Greece’s best eateries.

-Ancient Greece's ‘centre’ of the Earth – Delphi – is these days among Greece’s most visited places for the archaeological site, ancient footpaths and vistas of the Corinthian Gulf.
-Delphi is rivalled in popularity only by Meteora, the breathtaking outcroppings of rocky towers topped by teetering monasteries (and rock climbers).
+Delphi – Ancient Greece's centre or 'navel' of the earth – is these days among Greece’s most visited places for its archaeological site, ancient footpaths and vistas of the Corinthian Gulf.
+Delphi is rivalled in popularity only by Meteora, the breathtaking outcrops of rocky towers topped by teetering monasteries (and rock climbers).

 Iraklio is Crete’s most dynamic region, home to almost half the island’s population and its top-rated tourist site, the Minoan Palace of Knossos.
 Priceless treasures unearthed here, and at the many other Minoan sites around Crete, have catapulted the archaeological museum in the capital city of Iraklio onto the world stage.

 Lasithi is the wildest area of Crete with the richest biodiversity and least trampled ranges; it’s so rugged in places, you half expect Pan to emerge, pipe in hand, from the meadows.
 With its abundance of caves, gorges, gas-blue coves and snow-capped mountains, the region seems to have been naturally lavished by the gods.